Ringa Tapahi Mīti

 - work in butcher shops or in the butchery department of supermarkets

-- work in conditions that may be cold, due to moving in and out of freezers, and dangerous due to working with knives.
+- work in conditions that may be cold, due to moving in and out of freezers, and hazardous, due to working with knives.

 What's the job really like?